kyma-project/test-infra/prow/cluster/resources/external-secrets/README.md

 External Secrets Checker checks if all External Secrets synchronized successfully, and if all Secrets have corresponding External Secrets.

+To install External Secrets Checker run the following command:

-It can be installed with the `kubectl apply -f external_secrets_checker_prow.yaml` command.
+`kubectl apply -f external_secrets_checker_prow.yaml`